Baby Cribs: Finding the Perfect Crib

 - an unreasonable amount of space between the mattress and frame

-- low settings mattress settings ( a lot now climb out of their cribs.
+- low settings mattress settings ( a lot of toddlers can now climb out of their cribs.
 Too tall to be in a regular crib, they are often too small to be left in a toddler bed alone).
 Make sure your crib has a low setting- for the climber in your child

 - Rail needs: Will you want one or both rails to go down?